DaGooseYT/FrameGUI/README.md

 [avserr]: https://github.com/DaGooseYT/FrameGUI/blob/main/photos/avserr.PNG "AviSynth+ Error"

 As you can see, the errors will define the problem which makes solving it easy.
 But in the case you don't know how to solve a problem, follow the steps below to properly send an issue or problem report.
+You can send problem or issue reports in the `Issues` section of this repository or in the comments section of the official video tutorial found [here](https://youtu.be/Fs38PwpMdo4)

 Required files and other info to properly report errors, problems, bugs, and issues are listed below. **_Issues and problem reports will not be accepted without these files and info!_**
+1. The error message that you have received.
-1. `ffmpeglogs.txt`.
-This can be found in `C:\Users\~USER\AppData\Local\Temp\FrameGUI`.
+2. `ffmpeglogs.txt`.
+This can be found in `C:\Users\<username>\AppData\Local\Temp\FrameGUI`.
 If no log file was generated or if it's blank, please state that when reporting the issue.
-2. `aviscript.avs`.
-This can also be found in `C:\Users\~USER\AppData\Local\Temp\FrameGUI`.
+3. `aviscript.avs`.
+This can also be found in `C:\Users\<username>\AppData\Local\Temp\FrameGUI`.
 If no AviSynth+ script was generated (e.g. you didn't use AviSynth+) then please state that when reporting the issue.
-3. The settings that you have set in FrameGUI (If `ffmpeglogs.txt` was not generated).
+4. The settings that you have set in FrameGUI (If `ffmpeglogs.txt` was not generated).
-4. What version OS you are using (Windows 10, Windows 7, etc.)
+5. What version OS you are using (Windows 10, Windows 7, etc.)

 All of this information will help me solve the problem quicker and hopefully in one response.
 Thank you.